allo-media/tech-blog/_posts/2019-12-05-elasticsearch-percolator-qualification.md

 }
 ```

 So here we see that our call document matched the search query tagged `Check sent`.
 We can use the highlighter to highlight the terms that have matched from the search query documents.
-The field `_percolator_document_slot` is useful when we send several documents to `documents` field of the percolate query.
-And `max_score` and `_score` as usual give you the relevance score of matched documents.
-You can disable the score computing when using the percolate query using a filter context.
+The field `_percolator_document_slot` is useful when we send several documents to the `documents` field of the percolate query.
+And `max_score` and `_score` gives you the relevance score of matched documents.
+You can disable the score computing when using the percolate query using a [filter context](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-filter-context.html#filter-context).

-We can also percolate existing documents by providing the index where they are stored, and their ids :
+We can also percolate existing documents by providing the index where they are stored, and their ids:
 ```
 GET /search-perco/_search
 {